Twenty-Eighth Annual National Conference

 - Daniel Keating, Professor of Theology, Sacred Heart Major Seminary, Detroit, Michigan

-Registration is Now Open.
-To Register, and for More information, Visit the Conference Website Here.
+Registration is Now Closed.
+For more information on schedule, travel, etc., Visit the Conference Website Here.

 To Download a Conference Flyer, Click Here.

 For Information on Previous National Conferences, Click here.